Schumann Piano Quartet in E-flat major

 So on we move to a half cadence (HC) again in E-flat major in mm.51-52 (fig.6).
 This is followed by a repetition of the opening statement of the Allegro ma non troppo (m.13) which ends in another PAC in E-flat major in mm.63-64 (fig.8).

 Thus so far there have been some variations of the main motive and some excursions to different keys but in the end we return safe and sound to the opening theme in the home key of E-flat major.

 So where are we?
 Is m.64 the start of the transition?
 Could be.
 But then of course the question is: a transition to what?
 The answer to that question is not obvious.
 If we stick to the assumption that the development starts in m.125 then somewhere in the passage between m.64 and m.125 must be the point where the transition leads to.
 This is hard to find.
 The ascending scale motive pervades the whole passage.
 Harmonically the passage goes off in g minor and after quite some wandering it stabilizes on B-flat major.
-The first imperfect authentic cadence (IAC) in B-flat can be found in mm.104-105 and a firm PAC in B-flat major we find in mm.118-119.
+The first time B-flat occurs is in mm.82-83 (fig.14).
+It is a chord in first inversion and bounces off immediately to the dominant F major.
+A firm cadence in B-flat major only appears in mm.118-119 (fig.18).
 But the function of the B-flat major chord changes immediately in the dominant of E-flat in m.121 and the introduction of the development has started.

 So if we want to see m.64 as the start of the transition, then it is a transition that leads to … the development.
 So no second tonal area (STA) in this movement.
 Remarkable!